Table of Contents Show

 1. What Do Turtles Like to Eat?

-While you might think, what do turtles eat?
 Do they eat plants, or are they carnivores?
-Different turtle species live in many diverse environments; therefore, as far as the diet is concerned, we can say that the diet of most turtle species mainly consists of plants, but the others are predominantly carnivores turtles.
+Different turtle species live in many diverse environments; therefore, as far as the diet is concerned, we can say that the diet of most turtle species mainly consists of plants, but the others are predominantly carnivore turtles.
 However, other omnivorous turtles do not consume plants wholly.

 The green sea turtles are omnivores as hatchlings, while the adults are herbivores.
 The green sea turtles eat algae, seaweed, and seagrass.
 These turtles are known to have serrated beaks to scrape off the algae to tear grass and seaweed.

-The Galapagos tortoises are found in the muddy and wallow areas, preferably in the tropical regions.
+The Galapagos tortoises are found in muddy and wallow areas, preferably in tropical regions.
 Therefore, they feed on grass, leaves, cacti, and flowers.
-The Alligator snapping turtles are freshwater turtles, mainly found in the rivers, lakes, and swamps, and primarily live on fish, amphibians, carrions, and small mammals.
+The Alligator snapping turtles are freshwater turtles, mainly found in rivers, lakes, and swamps, and primarily live on fish, amphibians, carrions, and small mammals.